-The 2016 meeting featured the following guest presentations:
+The 2017 meeting will feature the following guest presentations:

 Buildings currently use about 40% of the nations energy pie.
 To change this trend, buildings need to substantially reduce their energy footprint.
 At this point, many buildings can use renewable technologies to reduce their net energy consumption to zero - the concept of a zero energy building.
 This talk will look at the definition of zero energy buildings, trends in the industry, and market leaders who deliver and own these next generation buildings.
 Processes for procurement and strategies to achieve these lofty goals will be discussed.

 Health Impacts of Urban Heat Island Reduction Strategies